 - The idea is that the “all-in” (including commission) brokered rates represents the cost to raise various maturity funds without collateral support or other restrictions.

-- We receive brokered CD indication from numerous sources, including:
+- We receive brokered CD rate indications from at least 3 sources, including

 - Wells Fargo